Teaching & Learning

 Students at Holy Family Primary School are engaged in a minimum of four hours of mathematics per week, with a minimum of three hours of these being taught through Explicit instruction.
-Teachers and students largely follow a ‘I do, We do, You do’ model to introduce new concepts.
-We know that the ‘We do’ section of each lesson has the most impact on student learning, therefore emphasise the modelling of and working through concepts together as a group until the class's mastery reaches at minimum, 80%.
+Teachers and students largely follow an ‘I do, We do, You do’ model to introduce new concepts.
+We know that the ‘We do’ section of each lesson has the most impact on student learning, therefore emphasising the modelling of and working through concepts together as a group until the class's mastery reaches at minimum, 80%.

-Teachers are constantly checking for understanding of students' knowledge, supplemented with periodic content reviews, monitoring students ability to recall, recite and apply their knowledge every 5 weeks.
+Teachers are constantly checking for understanding of students' knowledge, supplemented with periodic content reviews, monitoring students' ability to recall, recite and apply their knowledge every 5 weeks.

 Students at Holy Family are engaged in a minimum of eight hours of literacy per week.
 Our school and archdiocese goal is that every student at our school becomes a competent reader.
 To attain this goal we teach through the modes of Reading and Viewing, Writing, Speaking and Listening.

 Holy Family Infant staff are trained in InitialLit, a systematic synthetic phonics program that teaches our youngest learners to read and write.
 Our Primary staff are trained in Spelling Mastery and The Writing Revolution.
-Our class lessons are developed to combine these skill based programs with specific comprehension instruction and reading fluency, leading the students to become successful readers and writers.
+Our class lessons are developed to combine these skill-based programs with specific comprehension instruction and reading fluency, leading the students to become successful readers and writers.

-Curriculum taught within all grades is both sequential and spaced.
+The curriculum taught within all grades is both sequential and spaced.
 Understanding checks for skills and knowledge are frequently sought during lessons and more formal assessments are completed at the end of each teaching cycle.

 At Holy Family, we believe in an educational model that strengthens the growth and development of the whole child, outside of their academic focus in literacy and numeracy.
 We, therefore, believe that our specialist program is integral to the learning that all students will experience.